mr-kbRKD/Full_stack_website/Readme.md

 Copy code
 MONGO_URL=your-mongodb-connection-string
 PORT=3000

+Create account on mongoDB and create database and access your url provide it to the server through env to keep it safe.

 Run the application:

 Copy code
 npm start
 Open your browser and go to http://localhost:3000 to access the application.

 Usage
 Sign Up: